yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 capitalize on this and disseminate that intelligence to other teams (or future you when you run into a similar case again)

-## Importing and documenting CTI in Yeti
+## Import and document CTI in Yeti

-Head to Yeti, then "Automation" in the menu bar, then "Feeds".
-Search for the Timesketch feed, enable it, and click on the refresh icon to run it.
+Head to Yeti, then **Automation** in the menu bar, then **Feeds**.
+Search for the Timesketch feed, enable it, and click on the refresh icon to run it (enabled feeds run periodically as well).
 After a few seconds, it should look like this:

 ![](screenshots/timesketch-feed-yeti.png)